bol-edu/caravel-soc_fpga-lab/fsic-sim/README.md

 ## Update information
 If we have any modification of this directory, it will be described here:
+1. (2024.3.2 update) Add README.md in `/reference_FIR` to describe how to deal with those reference files

 <!--## Some annotation-->
 ## For more information